altar31/altar31/README.md

  ## About me 🧔‍♂️

  - PhD in Physics and former French engineer.
- - Among other things, I'm interested in scientific computing, machine learning, software engineering and powder metallurgy.
+ - Among other things, I'm interested in scientific computing, data science, software engineering and powder metallurgy.
- - I enjoy to build interactive dashboards/web applications.
- - I'm a gamer, runner, cookery enthusiast and avid traveler.
+ - I'm a gamer, avid fantasy reader, runner, cookery enthusiast and avid traveler.
  - I have an amazing wife and two cats.

 ## 👨‍🔬 Science

 My main research interests are :
 * 🧮 Numerical Simulation of Powder Metallurgy Process
-* 🤖 Application of Data Analytics/Machine Learning in Materials science and Engineering
+* 🤖 Application of Data Science/Machine Learning in Materials science and Engineering

 You can find my [researchgate](https://www.researchgate.net/profile/Damien-Sicard)